UPPMAX/UPPMAX-documentation/docs/getting_started/login_dardel.md

 ### 2. Get a PDC account via SUPR

 Get a PDC account via SUPR.
-This is described at [the PDC page on getting access](https://support.pdc.kth.se/doc/support/?section=/doc/support-docs/getting_access/get_access#applying-for-an-account).
+This is described at [the PDC page on getting an account](https://support.pdc.kth.se/doc/support/?section=/doc/support-docs/getting_access/get_access#applying-for-an-account).
 You will get a PDC account overnight.

 ???- question "How do I know I have a PDC account?"